 - Damaged or worn-out RO membranes

-- Scaling or fouling inside the membrane housing
+- Scaling or gunk inside the membrane housing

 Solutions:

-- Replace degraded membranes based on life cycle or test reports
+- Replace old membranes based on how long they’re supposed to last or what test reports say.

-- Ensure all membrane elements are properly seated in the housings
+- Make sure all membrane elements are seated correctly in their housings.

-- Check the system for faulty valves that may allow raw water to mix with permeate
+- Check the system for bad valves that might let raw water mix with the purified water.

 -